yotiosoft/dptran/README.md

 Multiple source texts can be translated interactively.
 Exit with ``quit``.

-### Translate from pipeline
+### Translate from the pipeline

-You can translate the execution result of other commands.
+You can translate the output of other commands with dptran.

-ex: Translate man page content into Japanese
+ex: Translate the content of the man page into Japanese

 ```bash
 $ man ls | col -b | dptran